 Kirkwall in Dragon Age II used to be the new heart of the slave trade for the Tevinter Imperium 600 years ago, but since so many slaves died in those walls, the boundaries between The Fade and The Real World weakened greatly, allowing easy possession of not just mages from demons, but regular people.
 There's constant crime on the streets at night from dwarf carta members, mercenaries, slavers, imposter city guardsmen, and blood mages.
-The Templars and mages are far more insane and extreme than they were in the first game, and their conflict ends up forming the game's main crisis.
+The Templars and mages are far more insane and extreme than they were in the first game, and their conflict ends up forming the game's main crisis, which eventually spreads from there into a continent-wide war across almost all of Thedas.
 Finally, this cesspool is under the watch of an Authority in Name Only.

 Everywhere in the Rogue Isles is the titular City of Villains.
 The Isles are actually run by scum and villainy.